HIGH FREQUENCY CONTESTS

 High Frequency retains standard first publication rights; all rights revert to the writer six months after publication.
 Writers must be at least eighteen years of age to enter.

-These contests will be judged by Shanna McNair and Scott Wolven.
+Contests are judged by Shanna McNair and Scott Wolven.
 Please submit writing that the judges have not read.
 Writers who have directly worked with either judge (via The Writer’s Hotel, The New Guard or other venue) may not enter that same novel, short story collection or poetry manuscript for the contest and will be disqualified.
 That said, poets may include single poems that have been read by TWH or TNG (just not full, previously TWH-workshopped collections.
 It is the same for short story collection writers: those writers may submit a story that has been previously read but not a full collection that has been previously read.)